State Tax Filing Resources

 ID: Louisiana Workforce Commission> Employer/Agent Login

-- Non-Taxpay - The LWC requires all employers to file contribution (LWCES-4) and wage detail continuation (LWCES-61) return information using their online system.
+• Non-Taxpay - The LWC requires all employers to file contribution (LWCES-4) and wage detail continuation (LWCES-61) return information using their online system.
 Information about online filing requirements can be obtained on the LWC website.

-The LWC requests that Standard Occupational Classification (SOC) codes be reported on SUI wage reports.
-The U.S. Department of Labor, Bureau of Labor Statistics, created these codes to classify occupations.- Use the 6-digit code that best describes your employees’ work activities.
+The LWC requires that Standard Occupational Classification (SOC) codes be reported on SUI wage reports.
+The U.S. Department of Labor, Bureau of Labor Statistics, created these codes to classify occupations.

-- If you have already provided SOC codes for employees who have changed job functions, please report this change to your service representative.
+• If you have already provided SOC codes for employees who have changed job functions, please report this change to your service representative.

-- The LWC sends emails to obtain missing SOC codes not reported on your quarterly SUI returns.
+• The LWC sends emails to obtain missing SOC codes not reported on your quarterly SUI returns.

 State Withholding